-After their 19-year-old daughter, Marie, left for college an hour away from their Minneapolis home, Mary and Ed began tracking her.
+After their 19-year-old daughter, Marie, left for college an hour away from their Minneapolis home, Mary and Ed kept very close tabs on her.

 Five months into Marie’s first year at college, her parents found out that she had blown through $2,000 in high school graduation money and lied about it.
 That’s when they began monitoring Marie’s funds through her linked online bank account.